publicdocs/uscode/assets/md/titles/usc28/us/usc/t28/ptI/ch21/m__us_usc_t28_s456.md

     Those provisions of this section which related to the Tax Court were eliminated by Senate amendment, therefore [section 1102(d) of title 26][/us/usc/t26/s1102/d], U.S.C., was not one of the sources of this section as finally enacted.

     As finally enacted, part of [act July 9, 1947, ch.
-211][/us/act/1947-07-09/ch211], title IV, [61 Stat.
+211, title IV][/us/act/1947-07-09/ch211/tIV], [61 Stat.
 303][/us/stat/61/303], which was classified to title 28, U.S.C., 1946 ed., § 296a, became one of the sources of this section and was accordingly included in the schedule of repeals by Senate amendment.
 See 80th Congress Senate Report No. 1559.

  __Amendments__